 Coming up: My HONEST review of Folexin as a hair growth supplement – more on the reviews that aren’t honest in a sec!
 Plus, its ingredients, side effects, how to use it…and how to check if Folexin is right for your thinning hair.
 Happy reading!

 Hi there, I’m an alopecian, I’m not a doctor!
 Any advice I give is based on my own research and personal experiences.
 This site is, however, reader-supported.
 When you buy through external links, I may earn a tiny affiliate commission.
 Learn more here.

-When I Googled the author of these posts (who keeps saying that she’s had alopecia and knows what it’s like), she doesn’t seem to exist.
+When I Googled the author of these posts (who keeps saying that she’s had alopecia), she doesn’t seem to exist.
 I’m fairly sure it’s a made-up person!
 I know this happens with some affiliate sites but it pisses me off.
-To pretend you’ve experienced the pain of alopecia in order to make a quick buck is NOT COOL!
+To pretend you’ve experienced the pain of hair loss in order to make a quick buck is NOT COOL!

-I’m transparent about the fact that I make commission off some products I recommend (as my sidebar and transparency disclaimer will tell you).
+I’m transparent about the fact that I make commission off some hair loss products I recommend (as my disclaimer will tell you).
 But I would never:

-a) pretend I’ve tried products when I haven’t
+a) pretend I’ve tried hair loss products when I haven’t

 b) pretend I’ve got alopecia in the first place